MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 27 June Third ambush

-It was the last main action of the war, and the last armored vehicles battle of the War.
+It was the last main action of the war, and the last armoured vehicles battle of the War.

-A mixed group of Angolans and Cubans formed by 30 men with 3 armored vehicles BMP-1 attacked the 61 Mechanized Battalion of the enemy, formed by 70 men and 8 Ratel vehicles.
+A mixed group of Angolans and Cubans formed by 30 men (part of the Cuban 5° Battallion of special forces, with the same Cuban source that claimed that actually Namibians of the SWAPO joined them) with 3 armoured vehicles BMP-1 attacked the 61 Mechanized Battalion of the enemy, formed by 70 men and 8 Ratel vehicles.

 The South African neither understood what attacked them.

-The Angolans and Cubans claimed to be killed were 10 times the actual number of fighters involved in the battle and NO tanks took part in the action.
-A second enemy columns of reinforcement was then bombed and destroyed by MiG-23 with other losses
+The Angolans and Cubans claimed to be killed were 10 times the actual number of fighters involved in the battle and no tanks took part in the action.
+A second enemy columns of reinforcement was then bombed and destroyed by MiG-23.

 Bombing of Caluenque.